jborgers/PMD-jPinpoint-rules/README.md

 To use the ruleset you can install:

 - the PMD command line tool from [PMD project at github](https://pmd.github.io/) and/or
-- the PMD-Plugin in you development environment.
+- the PMD-Plugin in your development environment.

 ## PMD command line tool